|

 of plate tectonics explains how two

-separate halves of Britain, divided by 7000 km of ocean 500 million years ago, came together and slowly drifted north from the Southern to the
+separate halves of Britain, divided by 7000 km of ocean 500 million years ago, came together and slowly drifted north from the Southern to the Northern Hemisphere.
+This journey, a distance of 12,000 km for southern Britain, has resulted

-Britain, has resulted in the enormous variety of British rocks that represent, tropical, desert, temperate
+in the enormous variety of British rocks

-and glacial climates.
+that represent, tropical, desert, temperate and glacial climates.

 An introductory chapter covers the fundamental principles of geology and is followed by further chapters that describe the

-rocks, minerals and fossils of the recognised periods of geological
+rocks, minerals and fossils of the recognised

-time, and the areas where they are found
+periods of geological time, and the areas

-today.
-The book is written for the
+is written for the lay person interested

-variety of Britain's rocks and
+in the great variety of Britain's rocks

-landscapes but also includes a wealth
+and landscapes but also includes a wealth

 of information for students at all